ralexrivero/printf/README.md

 - No more than 5 functions per file
 - All files end with a new line

+<h3>Specifiers </h3>
+Specifier characters at the end define the type and the interpretation of its corresponding argument:

 | Specifier  | Output          |
 |------------|-----------------|
 | `c`        | character       |